The event has ended, but the memories remain.

 When the institutions we have appointed to judge our best work do not understand the nature or value of that work, then our clients, bosses, and coworkers won’t understand it either.
 And their lack of understanding can put crippling limits on your professional happiness, your long-term career, and the success of your next project.
 It is hard enough to achieve good design when every stakeholder on your team understands it.
 But when half the people on your team, possibly including some key “creatives,” don’t know what you do or why you do it, it becomes impossible to deliver good design—design that delights, that achieves business goals and user goals, that creates communities, and that gives people capabilities they didn’t even know they wanted.
 Discover how to find the essence of our profession, and learn to become the ambassador for web design that our work and your career deserve.

 It’s a given that much of our success as practitioners depends on our ability to foster meaningful relationships with our colleagues and customers.
 But what about your relationship with yourself?
 When we ignore our emotions, act against our values, and become indifferent to our surroundings, we lose who we really are and run a much greater risk of not achieving our clients’ goals (and our own).
-In this talk, we'll explore how acceptance, equanimity, compassion, and enthusiasm can be our most effective design tools.
-And we'll address how to cultivate these qualities through intellectual, emotional, and physical practices we can integrate into our work routines today.
+In this talk, Whitney will explore how presence, adaptability, empathy, and influence can be our most effective design tools.
+And she’ll address how to cultivate these qualities through intellectual, emotional, and physical practices we can integrate into our everyday routines.

 Putting the Fonts into Webfonts▼